-The term “holistic” is simply buzzing in the holistic healthcare system today.
-However, what does this word really mean?
+The term “holistic” is buzzing in the holistic healthcare system today, but what does this word really mean?

-A holistic practitioner, according to the Evolutionary Herbalism model, is someone who unites the physical, energetic and spiritual properties of a plant together with a person to facilitate deep, transformational healing.
+A holistic practitioner, according to the Evolutionary Herbalism model, is someone who unites the physical, energetic and spiritual properties of a plant with these aspects of a person to facilitate deep, transformational healing.

 Medical astrology is one of the most potent tools you can use to develop a refined, precise, and effective system of holistic herbal medicine that addresses the whole person.